Build a Stronger Relationship With Your Teen By Doing Something Together

 Who This Experience Is For

-This experience is designed for parents and youth who want to spend real time together — doing something meaningful, slightly challenging, and memorable.
+This experience is for families who are doing well, but want to spend more real time together, doing something meaningful, perhaps challenging, and memorable.

 family wilderness camp tents set up in forest at The Off Grid Ark in Western Quebec”